A Storage Swap Makes All the Difference

 From the start, I knew that it would be difficult to darken the maple floors.
 Maple is a notoriously difficult wood to introduce stain, and I could tell from a preliminary search on Google just how hard it would be to accomplish.
 My contractor and his team did not back down from this challenge.
 They tried to go the normal route of staining first, and after the first round of testing and samples, we knew this would not give the desired result.
 They investigated different dyes and proper techniques for mixing the dyes and application.
 After some trial and error (and lots of labor), the floors turned out great!

 To match my floors, my contractor re-built the bed loft platform out of the same maple flooring (as it was previously just plywood).
 He integrated a better storage solution under the bed loft, creating three bays to store off-season clothes and a folding table and chairs for extra guests.
 He also installed shoe molding and base molding throughout.
 In the bed loft area, after removing an existing closet, he created a built-in desk nook.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 In the kitchen, the existing stove was quite small at 24” and I really like to cook and wanted a standard size range.
 Replacing the range proved difficult as the existing cabinetry configuration did not allow for a range with 30” of width.
 With some creativity, my contractor came up with the solution by notching out the cabinets by a half inch on either side, shifting one cabinet down, and making it into a cookbook shelf at my request.
 This allowed me to get a full-size Samsung 30” gas range.